September 25, 2023

 Detroit Style Pizza

 Known for its beautiful lakes and sights, Michigan is also famous for serving some of the best foods in the Midwest region of the USA.
-No trip to Michigan can be complete without trying out some of the famous Michigan foods in the area.
-Known for its comfort cooking, the Mitten state is famous for re-creating regular dishes by adding a twist like Detroit-style Pizza, Wet Burritos, Olive Burgers, and Coney Dog.
+No trip to Michigan can be complete without trying out some of the favorite Michigan foods in the area.
+Known for its comfort cooking, the Mitten State is famous for re-creating regular dishes by adding a twist like Detroit-style Pizza, Wet Burritos, Olive Burgers, and Coney Dog.
 Its home-grown foods like tart cherries and Michigan apples make Michigan a tasty food destination.

 Here are the top fifteen foods that made Michigan famous that you must try on your next road trip to the Mitten state.